Ombuds Office

 Helpful Resources

-The Covered California Service Center provides support to consumers by responding to questions, helping them enroll in health plans and resolving challenges.
 Call the service center during normal business hours at (800) 300-1506 (TTY: [888] 889-4500).

-The service center can help with the following:
+The Covered California Service Center can help with the following:

 • Comparing health plans available in your area.

-• Applying for coverage.
+• Applying for health insurance.

 • Reporting a change on your application.